-We perform analyses to identify potential factors contributing to our firm's audit guality so that we can take actions to continuously improve.
-Our primary objectives when conducting such analyses is to understand what our findings tell us about our SoQM and to identify how our firm can provide the best possible environment for our engagement teams to deliver a quality audit.
-We look at audits both with and without deficiencies-whether identified through our own internal inspections process or through external inspections-to help identify possible distinctions and learning opportunities.
-We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as Network inspection of our SoQM, audits both with and without deficiencieswhether identified through our own internal inspections process or through external inspections and other inputs such as our Global People Survey and financial statement restatements-to help identify possible distinctions and learning opportunities.
+We perform analyses to identify potential factors contributing to our firm's audit quality so that we can take actions to continuously improve.
+Our primary objectives when conducting such analyses are to understand what our findings tell us about our SoQM and to identify how our firm can provide the best possible environment for our engagement teams to deliver a quality audit.
+We look at quality findings from all sources including our own ongoing monitoring of our SoQM as well as Network inspection of our SoQM, audits both with and without deficiencies-whether identified through our own internal inspections process or through external inspections and other inputs such as our Global People Survey and financial statement restatements-to help identify possible distinctions and learning opportunities.